jweigend/concepts-of-programming-languages/docs/exercises/Exercise2.md

 Each Page contains an array of words.
 - Use an OO design for the book and the index
 - Make sure the Stringer() interface is implemented for the book and the index
-- Write an unit test which generates a book and calculates the index and prints it to stdout
+- Write an unit test which generates a book and calculates the index and prints it to Stdout

 ## Rational Numbers (Datatypes)
 Write a type for rational numbers (a/b).
 Implement a constructor, methods for adding and multiplying